trek-view/basecamp/_posts/2020-07-03-how-does-360-stitching-software-work.md

 ---
 date: 2020-07-03
 title: "How Does 360 Stitching Software Work?"
-description: "An ELI5 description of how a camera takes 2 or more photos to create a 360 image."
+description: "An ELI5 description of how software takes 2 or more photos to create a 360 image."
 categories: developers
 tags: []
 author_staff_member: dgreenwood